 Are you going to college next year?
 Would some additional funds assist you in your endeavor?
 Kurtis Hubbell (2012), Emily McCrone (2013), Brianne Turnbull (2015) and Jade McVay (2016) have been recipients of the CBC High School Senior Scholarship.
 This Scholarship program is for all high school seniors.
 All applicants will be recognized at the State competition.
-Included in this email is the application.
-Julia McCrone will be putting together a Senior Board in recognition of ALL our high school seniors.
-Please see Julia to be included.
+The application will be posted on the CBC website shortly.

 CBC continues to gain information on all of our past twirlers.
-If you know of former athletes please have them connect with Barbara Docktor or Kristine Rodrigues.
+If you know of former athletes please have them connect with me.
 We would love to reconnect with our alumni and have special recognition of these wonderful athletes at our competitions.

 As this season gets started, we are excited to see the growth in all the current athletes and look forward to all those fresh faces that are new to this awesome sport.
 The CBC Board is looking forward to another successful twirling season with our California athletes.

 Kristine M. Rodrigues